jayschauer/ChoreScheduler/README.md

 Given everyone's chore preferences from most to least enjoyed, with most enjoyed represented with smaller numbers, calculate each roommate's preference sum.
 A smaller sum means they were assigned more preferable chores.

 Then minimize the maximum of the roommates' preference sums.

+## Final Chore Chart
+The generated chore chart can be found in the CSV.

+Final result:

+Alexis has 27 chores with preference sum 76

+Hannah has 27 chores with preference sum 77

+Jacob has 27 chores with preference sum 75

+Jay has 27 chores with preference sum 73

+Martin has 27 chores with preference sum 77

+mzn-stat: objective=77

+mzn-stat: objectiveBound=77

+mzn-stat: boolVariables=680

+mzn-stat: failures=314373

+mzn-stat: propagations=41109882

+mzn-stat: solveTime=524.173